kleineluka/junelite/README.md

 # 🍩 Download?
 Here!
 Yes, everyone just wants this.
-Please download the latest ready-to-use UnityPackage from my Booth or Gumroad, https://lukasong.gumroad.com/ and https://lukasong.booth.pm/ (don't forget to give a rating and favorite!).
+Please download the latest ready-to-use UnityPackage from my [Gumroad](http://www.luka.moe/go/gumroad) or [Booth](http://www.luka.moe/go/booth) (don't forget to give a rating or favorite!).

 # 🍡 About
 June Lite is a free version of my post-procesisng shader “June” for Unity and VRChat.
 It includes a myriad of screen effects (think shakes, blurs, image filters, etc.) that you can apply to your VRChat avatar, VRChat world, Unity projects, and Unity games!
 If you are interested in the paid version, more information will follow at the bottom.